Orange Boodle isn’t a very well known dessert, but it should be. Read on to learn more about this light and refreshing British pudding!

 Ingredients

-- 4 oz or a few pieces of leftover yellow (sponge) cake
+- 6 oz leftover yellow sponge cake

-- about 1/3 cup (85 g) Baker's sugar (caster)
+- ⅓ cup Baker's sugar caster

-- 10 oz heavy whipping cream (double cream in UK)
+- 10 oz heavy whipping cream double cream in UK

 Instructions